AsimbikasDas/Genomic-Data-Analysis-/generegulatorynetwork-grp5/README.md

    - Map genes with known transcription factors using HumanTFs.

 2. **Interaction Inference**
-   - Compute pairwise Pearson correlation between transcription factors and target genes.
-   - Apply thresholding to determine significant regulatory links.
-   - Optionally use mutual information or partial correlation for robustness.
+   - Finding the relating between genes and transciption factors using pearson coefficient, Linear Regression and Lassor Regression.

 3. **Graph Construction**
    - Construct a **directed graph** using NetworkX where: